 The Dean of Westminster was approached early in 1943 by Mr N. Viner-Brady who suggested the idea of a memorial to "The Few" and Dean Labilliere chose this small chapel as one suitable for the purpose.
 Lord Trenchard (Marshal of the RAF) and Lord Dowding (who led Fighter Command during the Battle) headed a committee to raise funds for the furnishing of this chapel and for a stained glass window.
 The English walnut altar was designed by A.E.
 Richardson with sculptured figures of King Arthur and St George (although an embroidered frontal usually covers them).
 The silver cross, candlesticks and rails were designed by J. Seymour Lindsay.
 The chapel was unveiled by King George VI on 10 July 1947.

 Seraphim, with six wings and with hands outstretched to paradise, are shown in the top row of the window.
 In the central section are the Royal Arms, the badge of the Fleet Air Arm and the badge and motto of the RAF "Per Ardua ad Astra" (Through struggle to the Stars) together with the furled flags of New Zealand, Canada, Australia, South Africa, Czechoslovakia, Poland, Belgium, and the United States of America.
 In two of the bottom panels are words from Shakespeare's Henry V "We few, we happy few, we band of brothers".
 Painted on the stonework below the glass are the names of six RAF war leaders (added in 1989).
 Trenchard and Dowding are buried in this chapel.

-The Roll of Honour, illuminated by Daisy Alcock and given by Captain Bruce Ingram, contains the names of l,497 pilots and aircrew killed or mortally wounded during the Battle, of which 449 were in Fighter Command (whom the window specially commemorates), 732 in Bomber Command, 268 in Coastal Command, 14 in other RAF commands and 34 in the Fleet Air Arm.
+The Roll of Honour, illuminated by Daisy Alcock and given by Captain Bruce Ingram, contains the names of 1,497 pilots and aircrew killed or mortally wounded during the Battle, of which 449 were in Fighter Command (whom the window specially commemorates), 732 in Bomber Command, 268 in Coastal Command, 14 in other RAF commands and 34 in the Fleet Air Arm.
 The names include those of 47 Canadians, 47 New Zealanders, 35 Poles, 24 Australians, 20 Czechoslovaks, 17 South Africans, 6 Belgians and one American, as well as those from the United Kingdom and Colonies.

-A Services of Thanksgiving for the victory gained in the Battle of Britain has been held annually in the Abbey since 1944.
+A Service of Thanksgiving for the victory gained in the Battle of Britain has been held annually in the Abbey since 1944.
 The victory in the air over the German Luftwaffe was the major factor in forcing Hitler to postpone and eventually abandon his invasion of Britain.

 A postcard of the window is available from Westminster Abbey shop